DonyorM/weresync/CONTRIBUTING.rst

 Bug Reports and Issues
 ======================

 Please feel free to report any issues or bugs you encounter while using WereSync.
+Each issue is very much appreciated.
 When you submit an issue, be sure to include the following in your report:

 * Version of WereSync
 * Version and distribution of Linux system